Introduction

 - The report record — who made the report, who was reported, and which content was reported.

-- The scan scores returned by Google Vision AI and Google Natural Language API.
+- The scan scores returned by Google Vision AI and Google Natural Language API (sentiment score, magnitude, and content moderation category scores).

 - The moderation decision — upheld, reinstated, or escalated.